juancumbeq/daw_m12_web_project_taskteam/README.md

   - `DeleteEmployees()`: By using an identifier, it executes the deletion of an employee in the database.

-- **EmployeesModel Class (employee model)**: The EmployeesModel class acts on the database by executing the corresponding SQL statements.
+- **EmployeesModel Class**: The EmployeesModel class acts on the database by executing the corresponding SQL statements.

   - `CreateEmployeesModel()`: It receives the information of the employee that needs to be created and manages the renaming and copying of the files uploaded to the form.
 It returns true if the insertion is successful.